diabonas/arch-security-tracker-tools/README.md

 <https://chromereleases.googleblog.com/2021/05/stable-channel-update-for-desktop.html>.

-The description is of the form "A `type` security issue has been found in the `component` component of the Chromium browser before version `new_version`.", where `type`, `component` and `new_version` are parsed from the blog post.
+The description is of the form "A `type` security issue has been found in the `component` component of the Chromium browser engine before version `new_version`.", where `type`, `component` and `new_version` are parsed from the blog post.
 The corresponding severity is taken from the blog post as well.
 The URL of the blog post and the link to the corresponding Chromium bug report as specified in the blog post are used as references.
 The attack vector is assumed to be "Remote" by default as Chromium is a browser.
 The type of the vulnerability is always set to "Unknown" and needs to be filled by hand by the user.

 ### GitLab